Sweden's Klarna offers carbon footprint tracker for shoppers

 "That's why we're upgrading our app to give all our consumers globally transparent access to their shopping carbon footprint," he added.

-The firm, which counts retail giants H&M, ASOS and Nike among its quarter of a million clients, said users will currently only see the emissions after a purchase, but that it hopes to update the app so it is shown in advance.
+The firm, which counts retail giants H&M (HMb.ST), ASOS (ASOS.L) and Nike (NKE.N) among its quarter of a million clients, said users will currently only see the emissions after a purchase, but that it hopes to update the app so it is shown in advance.

 This could result in shoppers comparing the carbon emissions of rival products before selecting which item to buy.